 What Do Automotive and Watercraft Service Attendant Do?

-List of Automotive & Watercraft Service Attendant Job Duties
+Life As an Automotive & Watercraft Service Attendant

 - Activate fuel pumps and fill fuel tanks of vehicles with gasoline or diesel fuel to specified levels.